 End of year campaigns are a sure-fire way to capitalize on the generosity of the “season of giving.”
-But once Christmas is over, nonprofits can struggle to maintain this momentum into the new year.
+But once the holidays are over, nonprofits can struggle to maintain momentum into the new year.

-While it’s important to celebrate all that you’ve accomplished this year (you have been resilient during a global pandemic… you should definitely celebrate!), your work isn’t over.
-Your mission still remains as important as ever.
+While it’s important to celebrate all that you’ve accomplished this year (you have been resilient these last couple of year… you should definitely celebrate!), your mission remains as important as ever.
 It’s time to put the pedal to the metal – not take your foot off the gas.

-The key to keeping your fundraising momentum past the holiday season and into the new year lies in an effective strategy.
+The key to keeping your fundraising momentum into the new year lies in an effective strategy.

 We’ve broken it down to 7 steps:

 The key to creating momentum in your fundraising: consistency.
 That’s why it’s important to start and finish with your mission and create a story that can carry you through to the next year!
 Consistency gives you a longer window to build momentum and avoid the last-minute push for extra resources during the busy end-of-year time.

 You can update your giving site, social media posts, and email templates as you go, but having the same story can help build trust and increase donations for your cause.

 Stories are powerful tools.
 They help us make sense of the noise that surrounds us by putting it into a form that makes sense and moves us.
 For nonprofits, there’s no better tool to connect with volunteers, clients, and donors.

 Why is storytelling so important as you wrap up your year-end campaign and look toward the new year?